 RSVP to this invitation:

-· SVP to tIf you know now that you would f ylike to attend this focus group, please tellinform the recruiter that discussed this with you and complete the RSVP form. r just let me know if you have additional questions. it.ersons who are a threat to themselves or others. he RSVP form.
+If you know now that you would like to attend this focus group, please tell the recruiter that discussed this with you and complete the RSVP form. r just let me know if you have additional questions. it.ersons who are a threat to themselves or others. he RSVP form.

-· he rThe recruiter will discuss with you any accommodations you may need and assist you in indicating this on the RSVP form. ns.This sounds like the recruiter will decide what accommodations are needed.
+The recruiter will discuss with you any accommodations you may need and assist you in indicating this on the RSVP form. ns.

-· his sounIf you prefer to participate in an in-person or telephone individual interview, rather than in a focus group, please specify that to the recruiter who helped you.
+If you prefer to participate in an in-person or telephone individual interview, rather than in a focus group, please specify that to the recruiter who helped you.

-· f you prIf you would like to receive a reminder of the date/time please specify that in the RSVP form.
+If you would like to receive a reminder of the date/time please specify that in the RSVP form.

 Your input as an individual with complex communication needs that receives disabilities services is critical to the success of our project.